CaioCeretta/udemy-chad-spring-boot/section2-comments.md

         □ Dependency Inversion Principle: Design principle that says that classes must depend on abstractions but not on concrete implementations

-# Lesson 5: IDE Warning - No usages
+## Lesson 5: IDE Warning - No usages

   ● Warning notice:

     ○ One thing we might have noticed is that the IDE may have given us a warning notice about "no usages"

-      ■ For example, on the class CricketCoach, it is listed as no usages, however, we know that we are using it inside our Spring Boot project, because we ran our application, tested it, and received the daily workout from it.
+      ■ For example, on the class CricketCoach, it is listed as no usages, however, we know that we are using it inside our `SB` project, because we ran our application, tested it, and received the daily workout from it.
 So we may wonder: "Why is the IDE saying no usages?"

         □ Due to the dynamic nature of Spring, sometimes the IDE is not able to figure out how beans are injected.